vadimv/server-components/README.md

         return m.result;
     }
 ```

+Provide this function to the application's class ``App`` constructor.
-The default request-to-state routing implementation just provides an initial state for all requests.
+The default request-to-state routing implementation just provides an initial state for any incoming HTTP request.

-Current application's state can be mapped to the browser's navigation bar path using another specific function,
+In a kind of opposite way, the current application's state can be mapped to the browser's navigation bar path using another function,
 also provided as a parameter of the ``App`` constructor.

 ```java